danieldiamond/gitlab-analytics/transform/snowflake-dbt/models/customers/base/customers_base.md

 #### expired subscription

 Currently, the downgrade process seems quite unstable.
-For both SaaS and self-managed plans, we see 2 different behavior.
+For both SaaS and self-managed plans, we see 2 different behaviors.
 The `product_rate_plan_id` should turn to `NULL` once the order is expired, but it seems that a lot of orders are not correctly expired and keep having the `product_rate_plan_id` set even though the order expired.
-While it shouldn't be a problem for self-managed product categories, it is a currently a problem for SaaS product categories, customers with expired subscription still having access to paid plans with their namespace.
+While it shouldn't be a problem for self-managed product categories, it is currently a problem for SaaS product categories because customers with expired subscription are preserving access to paid plans with their namespace.

 Some examples: